 Super pests.
 If there is an insect that deserves this moniker, then one top candidate is a type of ant that is known as fire ants.
 Looking at a single fire ant, it does not seem to amount to much because it is too small.
 But them being in a group, it becomes a different story.
-Fire ants are dangerous because of their aggressive behaviour.
+Fire ants are dangerous because of their aggressive behavior.
 Fire ant bites can inflict a painful, fiery sting.
 Multiply that to hundreds and they become extremely deadly.
 This is not to scare you, but having enough knowledge would help us to find local ant exterminator and protect ourselves from this type of ants.

 They do not transmit diseases, unlike some of the most dangerous pests like mosquitoes, cockroaches, and rats.
 What they do is that they can severely damage the environment, agriculture, be a nuisance to our outdoor picnics and barbecues, and can sometimes even cause death to both humans and other animals.

 There are about 280 species of fire ants all over the world.
 Fire ants got their name because they can inflict so much pain through their stings which could be described as fiery pain.
-They were introduced to the United States from Brazil through a cargo that entered the ports of Mobile, Ala. about 70 years ago.
-They are dark reddish-brown in colour, with 6 legs, oval-shaped bodies, with antenna attached to their heads, and are ⅛ inch to ⅜ inch in size.
+They were introduced to the United States from Brazil through a cargo that entered the ports of Mobile, Alabama, about 70 years ago.
+They are dark reddish-brown in color, with 6 legs, oval-shaped bodies, with antenna attached to their heads, and are ⅛ inch to ⅜ inch in size.

-They attack small animals, like our dear little kittens, Their colonies can be found in places like North Carolina, Tennessee, Oklahoma, Texas, New Mexico, and California and are still spreading worldwide.
+They attack small animals, like our dear little kittens.
+Their colonies can be found in places like North Carolina, Tennessee, Oklahoma, Texas, New Mexico, and California, and are still spreading worldwide.
 They are usually introduced into one area through potted plants, shrubs, and trees.
 People are often bitten by these ants when they stumble upon a nest.
 Their painful stings will eventually turn into welts.

 They build large mound nests that look flattened and irregular in shape.
 The size of these nests is between 2 to 4 square feet.
 These nests are usually found near structural foundations and landscaping.
 They are oftentimes found outdoors, but can usually gain access inside buildings and houses through air conditioning units or HVAC systems.
 Once they get indoors, it will definitely become a very big problem.